alskipp/ASValueTrackingSlider/README.md

 If you use [CocoaPods](http://beta.cocoapods.org) then simply add `pod 'ASValueTrackingSlider'` to your podfile.

-Alternatively, just include these two files in your project:
+Alternatively, just include these files in your project:

 * ASValueTrackingSlider.h
 * ASValueTrackingSlider.m
+* ASValuePopUpView.h
+* ASValuePopUpView.m

 How to use it